nkoep/nkoep.net/posts/adaboost-regressor.md

 predictive capabilities of an AdaBoost estimator.
-On the contrary, the fact that AdaBoost still manages to achieve highly competitive results despite the simplicity of its base estimators emphasizes the power of the boosting methodology.
+On the contrary, the fact that AdaBoost still manages to achieve highly competitive results despite the simplicity of its base estimators emphasizes the power of the particular boosting methodology.

-And with this we reached the end of the penultimate post in this short series on tree-based regression algorithms, which we will close out with the final post on *gradient-boosted trees*.
+And with this we reached the end of the penultimate post in this short series on tree-based regression algorithms.
+In the next post, we will finally cover the topic this series was originally motivated by: the powerful concept of *gradient-boosted regression trees*.